GoogleCloudPlatform/compute-image-tools/cli_tools_tests/e2e/README.md

 gce_windows_upgrade
 ```

-We build, deploy, and invoke the e2e tests using docker images, with one image per test suite.
-The docker image
+We build, deploy, and invoke the e2e tests using Docker images, with one image per test suite.
+The Docker image
 contains:

 1. Tests, as a compiled go binary